-- 5. Navigation by clapping. - 6.
+- 3. Navigation following the light projected by the flash of a mobile phone. - 4.
+Sumo fight between two mBots. - 5.
+Navigation by clapping. - 6.
 Stone, paper or scissors game, using the LED array. - 7.
-Following an object using a camera sensor (Figure 4.28). - 8.
-Navigation avoiding obstacles using a camera sensor (Figure 4.29).

-It takes another ten sessions to finish this final project.
+Following an object using a camera sensor (Figure 4.29). - 8.
+Navigation avoiding obstacles using a camera sensor (Figure 4.30). - It takes another ten sessions to finish this final project.